StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 48 (08-02-25)</summary>
+ **Holiday**
+</details>

+<details>
+<summary>Day 49 (09-02-25)</summary>
+ **Holiday**
+</details>

+<details>
+<summary>Day 50 (10-02-25)</summary>
   Restricted **Customers** and **Employees** to view only their own profiles.
 Introduced an access control mechanism ensuring they cannot access or modify others’ profiles.
 </details>

 <details>
-<summary>Day 49 (09-02-25)</summary>
+<summary>Day 51 (11-02-25)</summary>
   Developed a **chat functionality** for assigned tasks.
 Customers and Employees can communicate only with their assigned individual to discuss tasks.
 </details>

 <details>
-<summary>Day 50 (10-02-25)</summary>
+<summary>Day 52 (12-02-25)</summary>
   Implemented real-time chat functionality for assigned tasks.
 Messages are stored in the backend, and users receive real-time updates.
 </details>

 <details>
-<summary>Day 51 (11-02-25)</summary>
+<summary>Day 53 (13-02-25)</summary>
   Created an **Admin Panel UI** for task assignment and chat monitoring.
 Developed a backend system to enable admins to assign and track tasks efficiently.
 </details>

 <details>
-<summary>Day 52 (12-02-25)</summary>
+<summary>Day 54 (14-02-25)</summary>
   Tested the full system, including user roles, task creation, verification, assignment, and chat.
 Fixed bugs related to user access restrictions and task assignment.
-</details>

-This includes all the new tasks you mentioned while keeping the structure consistent with your previous logs.
-Let me know if you want any modifications! 🚀

-<details>
-<summary>Day 53 (13-02-25)</summary>
-</details>

-<details>
-<summary>Day 54 (14-02-25)</summary>
 </details>

 <details>